drubaga/SlideAI/README.md

 # SlideAI

-SlideAI is a FastAPI-based backend service that generates AI-powered slide content from raw `.txt` files using OpenAI's large language models (LLMs).
-It transforms user queries and supporting source material into structured slide-ready content—ideal for automating presentation workflows.
+SlideAI is a full-stack AI-powered slide generator.
+It includes a FastAPI backend service that generates structured presentation content from .txt files using OpenAI’s LLMs, and a Streamlit-based frontend that allows users to interactively upload files, input queries, and download .pptx slides.

 ---

 ## Features:

 -  REST API built with FastAPI
+- Streamlit web frontend for file upload and download
--  LLM integration via OpenAI API (e.g., GPT-4o)
+-  LLM integration via OpenAI API (GPT-4o)
 -  Reads raw `.txt` files as input context
 -  Structured JSON output for slide content
 -  Retry logic for resilient API calls using `tenacity`